PhD Fellow

 [03/2025] Selected as part of the VLDB 2026 Shadow PC.

 [02/2025] Tutorial accepted at SIGMOD'25: Transactional Cloud Applications: Status Quo, Challenges, and Opportunities.
-This is a result of our collaboration with TU Delft.

 [10/2024] Paper accepted at SIGMOD'25: Online Marketplace: A Benchmark for Data Management in Microservices.